ChrisF03/Danny-Ma-SQL-Case-Studies-/Solutions/Case Study #1 - Danny’s Diner/README.md

 <a href="https://8weeksqlchallenge.com/case-study-1/"> <img align="right" width="300" height="300" src="https://github.com/ChrisF03/Danny-Ma-SQL-Case-Studies-/blob/main/Solutions/Case%20Study%20%231%20-%20Danny%E2%80%99s%20Diner/1.png"></a>

+Danny Ma's 8-week SQL Challenge provides us multiple realistic end to end case studies that closely represent the sort of work performed in a data analytics role and includes datasets and case studies from the following domains:

+* Health analytics
+* Marketing analytics
+* People analytics
+* Financial markets
+* Fast moving consumer goods
+* Digital marketing

+This the **1st** Case Study

 ## Introduction
 Danny seriously loves Japanese food so in the beginning of 2021, he decides to embark upon a risky venture and opens up a cute little restaurant that sells his 3 favourite foods: sushi, curry and ramen.